Jennifer Granholm: Subsequent career

 Granholm is a distinguished adjunct professor of law and public policy at the UC Berkeley Goldman School of Public Policy and UC Berkeley School of Law.
 In the Autumn of 2011, she taught a graduate course entitled "Governing in Tough Times".
 She is also a senior research fellow at the Berkeley Energy and Climate Institute (BECI).
 As a senior advisor to The Pew Charitable Trusts' Clean Energy Program and founder of The American Jobs Project at UC Berkeley, Granholm spearheads a campaign for a national clean energy policy that promotes and funds American energy independence and home-grown manufacturing and innovation for wind, solar, and advanced battery industries across the United States.
 She is a regular contributor to NBC's political talk show Meet the Press, has written on U.S. energy policy and has co-authored a book with her husband, A Governor's Story: The Fight For Jobs and America's Economic Future, which was released in September 2011 and was about the lessons Michigan's experience can offer to America.

 Granholm served on the board of directors of the Dow Chemical Company from March to October 2011.
 In May 2011, she joined the board of directors of Marinette Marine Corporation, a Wisconsin ship builder and Defense contractor.
 Granholm is currently serving as the sponsor of USS Marinette, a warship under construction by the company.
-In August 2013, she joined the board of Talmer Bancorp, a Michigan financial institution.
-Granholm continued to serve on the Talmer board until the company was acquired by the Chemical Financial Corporation at the end of August 2016.
+In August 2013, she joined the board of Talmer Bancorp, a Michigan financial institution, remaining on the board until the bank was sold in September 2016.
 In August 2016, she joined the board of ChargePoint, a corporation which manages a network of electric vehicle charging stations.
 In March 2017, Granholm also joined the board of Proterra, a manufacturer of electric buses and charging stations.